dani-77/d77coreboot/x230/README.md

  My x230 coreboot rom.

 first time flash:
 Flash the corresponding bios chips with these commands.
-Keep in mind that if yo>
+Keep in mind that if you don´t use ch341 programmer (Beaglebone or Rpi) you have to swap the name of the programmer.

 `sudo flashrom -p ch341a_spi -w top.rom`